drslump/Protobuf-PHP/README.md

 ### Memory usage

-Large messages might be troublesome since the way the library is modelled does not allow to parse or serialize messages as a streams, instead the whole operation is performed in memory, which allows for faster processing but could consume too much RAM if messages are too large.
+Large messages might be troublesome since the way the library is modelled does not allow to parse or serialize messages as streams, instead the whole operation is performed in memory, which allows for faster processing but could consume too much RAM if messages are too large.

 ### Unknown fields

 Since wire types are different across different codec's formats, it's not possible to transcode unkwnon fields consumed in one codec to another.
-This means, for example, that when consuming a message using the binary codec, if it contains unknown fields, they won't be included when serializing the message using the Json codec.
+This means, for example, that when consuming a message using the binary codec, if it contains unknown fields they won't be included when serializing the message using the Json codec.

 ## Generating PHP classes